Western saloon

+Etymology

+The word saloon originated as an alternative form of the French word salon; it first appeared in 17th century France and was derived from the Italian salone (for a large reception hall of Italian mansions).
+A European salon became associated with a 'large hall in a public place for entertainment, etc.'" In the United States, the word had evolved into "saloon" with its present meaning by 1841.

 History

-The word saloon originated as an alternative form of salon, meaning "Meaning 'large hall in a public place for entertainment, etc.'" In the United States it evolved into its present meaning by 1841.

 Saloons in the U.S. began to have a close association with breweries in the early 1880s.
 With a growing overcapacity, breweries began to adopt the British "tied-house" system of control where they owned saloons outright.
 Schlitz Brewing Company and a few others built elaborate saloons to attract customers and advertise their beers.

 Politicians also frequented local saloons because of the adaptable social nature of their business.

 Beginning in 1893, the Anti-Saloon League began protesting against American saloons.
 In 1895 it became a national organization and quickly rose to become the most powerful prohibition lobby in America, pushing aside its older competitors the Woman's Christian Temperance Union and the Prohibition Party.
 The League lobbied at all levels of government for legislation to prohibit the manufacture or import of spirits, beer and wine.
 Ministers had launched several efforts to close Arizona saloons after the 1906 creation of League chapters in Yuma, Tucson, and Phoenix.
 League members pressured local police to take licenses from establishments that violated closing hours or served women and minors, and they provided witnesses to testify about these violations.
 Its triumph was nationwide prohibition locked into the Constitution with passage of the 18th Amendment in 1920.
 It was decisively defeated when prohibition was repealed in 1933.